-The Town of Farmington last revalued its real property to be effective on its October 1, 2012 Grand List, which has been implemented in fiscal year 2013-14.
-The next revaluation is scheduled for October 1, 2017.
+The Town of Farmington last revalued its real property to be effective on its October 1, 2017 Grand List, which has been implemented in fiscal year 2018-19.
+The next revaluation is scheduled for October 1, 2022.
 Under Section 12-62 of the Connecticut General Statutes, the Town must do a revaluation every five years based on generally accepted mass appraisal methods.
 Prior to the completion of each revaluation, the Assessor shall conduct a field review.
-The Assessor must fully inspect each parcel of improved real property once in every ten assessment years, provided that the Assessor is not required to fully inspect all of a town's improved real property parcels in the same assessment year or to fully inspect any such parcel more than once during every ten assessment years.
+The Assessor is not required to fully inspect all of a town's improved real property parcels in the same assessment year or to fully inspect any such parcel more than once during every ten assessment years.
 Section 12-62 provides that the full inspection requirement shall not apply to any parcel of improved real property for which the Assessor obtains satisfactory verification of data listed on the Assessor's property record by means of a questionnaire sent by the Assessor, at any time during the period in which a full inspection of an improved parcel of real property is required, to the owner of such parcel to (A) obtain information concerning the property's acquisition, and (B) obtain verification of the accuracy of data listed on the Assessor's property record for such parcel.